neelanshib/checkout-page/README.md

 # checkout-page
 A checkout page made with purely HTML and CSS.
-Not responsive yet, only suitable for laptops.
+It is now responsive as well.